dmidz/tickschart/README.md

 You should be able to browse the provided local address such `http://localhost:5173/` and see the Chart in action.

-The data comes from a unique file of real past 500 BTC H4 ticks used in loop for the dev ( this why you will see gap at joins ) but it is very easy to plug it to a real API.
+The data comes from a unique file of real past 1000 BTC H4 ticks used in loop for the dev ( this why you will see gap at joins ) but it is very easy to plug it to a real API.

-// TODO: online demo

 ## Usage

-For initial test, before binding to your ticks API, you can download a copy of [this 500 ticks sample data file](https://github.com/dmidz/tickschart/blob/develop/public/data/ticks_BTC_4h/1692000000000.json) into your local public directory such `~/my-project/public/data/1692000000000.json`
+For initial test, before binding to your ticks API, you can download a copy of [this 1000 ticks sample data file](https://github.com/dmidz/tickschart/blob/develop/public/data/ticks_BTC_4h/1684800000000-1000.json) into your local public directory such `~/my-project/public/data/1684800000000-1000.json`

 ### Vanilla JS